 We also need to call out the need to support research, as it is an unavoidable part of the picture.
 That applies both for new energy sources and storage, and to the various activities underway to understand climate change and how we will have to adapt.

 - International coordination

 Thus far our discussion has focused on the US, but we’re only one piece of the puzzle.
 Despite the nationalist rhetoric, there is only one atmosphere for everyone.
 Helping other countries helps us, and poorer countries have fewer resources.
 The following chart underlines the importance of that effort—the “others” are becoming the biggest piece.

 There are actually two points to be made.
 First, the Paris Agreement included an initial arrangement between rich and poorer countries, so that progress could be made.
 That codified a fund (trashed by Trump) to help poor countries meet their targets.
 However the issue will continue to be contentious, and one way or another we will have to contribute.
 The just-completed Polish meeting was able to end without a breakdown on this subject, but it wasn’t easy.

 Second, our contribution may turn out to be more than just money.
 Other countries will have energy use charts that won’t look anything like the one we’re been considering.
 They may need different forms of technology to support different evolution plans.
 We should use our resources to see what can be done.

 In the past the US recognized a responsibility to lead this process.
 In Poland, the process managed to keep going without us, but it was certainly touch and go.

 The world needs our contribution to leadership.
-That means putting our own house in order is doubly important.
+That means it is doubly important to put our own house in order .
 We need to know where we’re going for ourselves, and so that we can help the rest of the world in this effort to preserve our common future.